 Other Assets.
-Other assets on our Consolidated Balance Sheets primarily represents our investment in unconsolidated affiliates, assets related to life insurance policies covering certain officers of the Company, and employee benefit trust assets.
+Other assets on our Consolidated Balance Sheets primarily represents our investment in unconsolidated affiliates, the long-term portion of the Company's operating lease right-of-use assets, assets related to life insurance policies covering certain officers of the Company, and employee benefit trust assets.

 Equity Investment.
-We record our equity investment in Brazil using the new measurement method of cost, less any impairment, plus or minus changes resulting from observable price changes in orderly transactions as the fair value of the investment is not readily determinable.
-We monitor the status of our equity investment in order to determine if conditions exist or events and circumstances indicate that it may be impaired in that its carrying amount may exceed the fair value of the investment.
+We record our equity investments using the alternative measurement method of cost, less any impairment, plus or minus changes resulting from observable price changes in orderly transactions as the fair value of the investments are not readily determinable.
+We monitor the status of our equity investments in order to determine if conditions exist or events and circumstances indicate that they may be impaired in that their carrying amount may exceed the fair value of the investments.
 Significant factors that are considered that could be indicative of an impairment include: changes in business strategy, market conditions, underperformance relative to historical or expected future operating results; and negative industry or economic trends.
 If potential indicators of impairment exist, we estimate the fair value of the investment using a combination of a discounted cash flow analysis and an evaluation of EBITDA and transaction multiples for comparable companies.
-If the carrying value of the investment exceeds the estimated fair value, an impairment loss is recorded based on the amount by which the investment's carrying amount exceeds its fair value.
-There were no indicators of impairment for 2018, 2017, or 2016.
+If the carrying value of the investments exceed the estimated fair values, an impairment loss is recorded based on the amount by which the investment's carrying amount exceeds its fair value.
+There were no indicators of impairment for 2019, 2018, or 2017.

 Other Current Liabilities.
-Other current liabilities on our Consolidated Balance Sheets consist of various accrued liabilities such as costs related to the 2017 cybersecurity incident as described more fully in Note 6, interest expense, accrued employee benefits, accrued taxes, accrued payroll, accrued severance and accrued legal expenses.
+Other current liabilities on our Consolidated Balance Sheets consist of the current portion of our operating lease liabilities and various accrued liabilities such as costs related to the 2017 cybersecurity incident as described more fully in Note 6, interest expense, and accrued employee benefits.
+Other current liabilities includes accrued legal expense of \$589.0 million and \$51.3 million as of December 31, 2019 and 2018, respectively.
+The accrued legal balance primarily consists of \$563.9 million accruals for losses associated with certain legal proceedings and investigations related to the 2017 cybersecurity incident that have not been paid as of December 31, 2019.
+There were no accruals for these losses as of December 31, 2018.
 Other current liabilities also include the offset to other current assets related to amounts in specifically designated accounts that hold the funds that are due to customers from our debt collection and recovery management services.
-These funds were approximately \$31.0 million and \$21.4 million as of December 31, 2018 and 2017, respectively.
+These funds were approximately \$29.3 million and \$31.0 million as of December 31, 2019 and 2018, respectively.
 The associated assets are restricted as to their current use and will be released according to the specific customer agreements.